riedel/pdf2indexedCMYK/README.md

 Currently requires PDFtk, ghostscript, pyYAML, numpy

+Please open an issue if you find a better way to eg. convert an a color into eg. CMYK(0.6,0,0,0.2).

 Works for common PDFs and allows control of output color space (3 dimensions to 4 dimensions).
 Replaces RGB colors with a CMYK value based on its nearest neighbour in the RGB color space.

 Uses a dictionary to translate RGB values in order to allow manually "specify" a simple color profile.